Tornadoes of 1957: January 21–22

 A tornado outbreak sequence of 16 tornadoes struck the US.
 The outbreak started on January 21, when a rare and destructive F1 tornado moved through areas north of Schofield Barracks, Hawaii.
-The next day, a large, long-tracked .25 mile wide F2 tornado moved through St. Louis, Wewoka, Wetumka, Weleetka, Henryetta, and Schulter, Oklahoma causing major damage along its 63.7 mile path.
-Later, a brief, but large, violent .5 mile-wide F4 tornado tore through the northeast side of Gans, Oklahoma, killing 10 and injuring 20.
+The next day, a large, long-tracked 1/4 mile wide F2 tornado moved through St. Louis, Wewoka, Wetumka, Weleetka, Henryetta, and Schulter, Oklahoma causing major damage along its 63.7 mile path.
+Later, a brief, but large, violent .5 mile-wide F4 tornado tore through the northeast side of Gans, Oklahoma, killing 10, injuring 20 and completely destroying many homes.
+This tornado also produced extreme ground scouring before entering into Gans, digging a trench up to 3 ft deep in one instance.
 Another .5 mile-wide F2 tornado then tore through areas north of Bismarck, Arkansas.
 After that, an F3 tornado tore through areas northeast of Princeton, Louisiana in east-northeastern suburbs of Shreveport killing three and injuring nine.
 An F1 tornado then hit Kennett, Missouri, injuring one.
-The last tornado to cause casualties was an F2 tornado then tore through areas just south of Downtown Nashville, hitting the suburban town of Belle Meade, Tennessee near the beginning of its path, injuring four.
+The last tornado to cause casualties was a very narrow, but strong F2 tornado then tore through areas just south of Downtown Nashville, hitting the suburban town of Belle Meade, Tennessee near the beginning of its path, destroying a home and a church, damaging numerous other buildings, and injuring four people.
 Overall, the outbreak killed 13 and injured 31.